 Although disparate, the topics covered during those two days are deeply interrelated and rooted in the ‘real-life’ experiences of the participants as they seek, and sometimes struggle to, understand, interrogate, document and analyze conflict and dynamics of violence in a diversity of contexts and societies.
 Three overarching themes connect the various panels and group discussions presented below.
 First, presenters are to reflect, critically, on the unequal relations of power that have structured the ‘researcher-researched’ interactions both within daily experiences through the problems of affect, race, privilege and researcher positionality, and within the broader field of academic institutional life.
 Second, the discussion will also revolve around grater methodological issues of defining ‘conflict’ and elaborating on ways to foster research sensitivity via ethical concerns and risk mitigation, and tend to long-term research schemes and histories.
 Finally, the workshop participants will turn to the various patterns and challenges of knowledge production as they may probe, encounter and observe [international] actors of conflict and post-conflict intervention and research ‘brokers’ in conflict and sensitive environments.

-Prior to the workshop (6-7th of June) a Public Discussion entitled “Conflicting Fields”, will be held on June 5th, with Peace Medie (University of Bristol) and Dennis Rodgers (The Graduate Institute, Geneva).
+Prior to the workshop (6-7th of June) a Public Discussion entitled “The Real World Dilemmas of Collecting Datat in Difficult Circumstances“, will be held on June 5th, with Peace Medie (University of Bristol) and Dennis Rodgers (The Graduate Institute, Geneva).
 You’ll find more information here, and you can register here.

 Download the full programme here.